navgurukul/newton/samvaad-tech-201/Lets_learn_about_PPT.md

 ## And let us answer few questions and see how we understood.
 Come on lets go

-1. What is the full form PPT?
+1. Think you have a project that need to presented in front of all the staffs how would you present?
-2. Where is it used?
+2. How easy is to understand a project through PPT?
-3. Is PPT necessary in our projects? if yes,why?
+3. Is PPT necessary in a project? if yes,why?
 4. What did you learn in the example video?
 5. Have you ever done any PPT before?